seunAdeks/lane203j.github.io/_posts/2018-6-23-action_coordinates_as_a_tropical_limit.md

 ![gif]({{ "/images/image_of_orbit_animation1.gif" | absolute_url }})

-So what's going on in this picture?
+What's going on in this picture?

 On the left side we have a picture of two concentric spheres (red and blue) in \\(\mathbb{R}^3\\) (really, they are coadjoint orbits in the dual of the Lie algebra of \\(SU(2)\\), \\(\mathfrak{su}(2)^\*\\)).